Julia visited New Zealand in March 2017, where she travelled all across the northern and southern islands.

 Well...yes.
 I had written down directions, and we were going along rather nicely, until one turn came up too quickly and we missed it.
 We had to use my friend's international data to find where we were and get back to where we needed to be.
 Then, backtracking to go home, we got turned around and around (it didn't help to have three people yelling "Left!" to stay on the left side of the road, and "Right!" to turn right all at the same time).
 Again using the data, we finally ended up where we needed to be.

-So, all in all, the whole rental car thing works great because you can get where you need to be when you need to be there, and you can stay as long as you want and stop wherever you want along the way.
+All in all, the whole rental car thing works great because you can get where you need to be when you need to be there, and you can stay as long as you want and stop wherever you want along the way.
 But just make sure you have a good idea of where you are going, good directions, and a way to figure out where you are if you get lost.
 I highly recommend the international data plan for your phone if you plan on driving yourself around.

 Welcome to Hobbiton

 We booked our tour through Red Carpet Tours.
-Our tour guide was fantastic and very knowledgable about the history of Hobbiton and all of the Hobbit and Lord of the Rings films.
+Our tour guide was fantastic and very knowledgeable about the history of Hobbiton and all of the Hobbit and Lord of the Rings films.
 It is certainly possible to book your own tour of Hobbiton directly, rent a car and drive yourself there.
 But I really enjoyed all of the inside information we learned from our tour guide.
 He also provided background music (from The Lord of the Rings soundtrack of course!).

 A few of the things our guide told us we heard again on the bus ride from the gift shop to the actual "Hobbiton."
 All guests meet at the gift shop and then ride the bus into Hobbiton.
 There are constant tours running through the village, so there are always people around somewhere.
 It is hard to get photos without somebody in them.
 I missed a lot of what our tour guide said as I patiently waited for people to move out of my photos, only to have people from the group behind me walk into them.
 Finally, two photographers from their group asked if I was waiting to take a photo, and then offered to block the path for me!
 That was so nice of them, even though I ended up deleting the photo later!
 Just be prepared that, although super cool, Hobbiton is also super crowded!